How to Write a One-Page CV: Format & Templates

 So now you know if you need a one-page CV or not.
 But the hardest part can be trying to get it to fit.
 Most people get it badly wrong and end up with a CV that’s one page, but barely readable, and that’s not the look you’re trying to achieve.
 You need to create a one-page CV template that’s attractive and easy to read.

-So now you know what to avoid, let’s take a look at how to write a one page CV properly.
+Let’s take a look at how to write a one-page CV properly:

-If you want to make your CV one page you need to cut out the fat and only include what’s necessary.
+If you want to make your CV one page, you need to cut out the fat and only include what’s necessary.
 Add some much-needed space leaving out your postal address on your CV in your personal details.
 It’s completely unnecessary when sending your CV electronically.
+Instead, add your phone number, an email address, and a link to your LinkedIn profile or alternative professional social network.

 We always recommend that you include additional sections in your CV such as languages, hobbies and interests, and projects.
 But they should only be included if they’re relevant to the job you’re applying for.
 That is, if they actually add to the argument that you’re an ideal candidate.
 If it’s not relevant, feel free to leave it out.